Baayeh/school_library/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [School Library] <a name="about-project"></a>
 <p>School Library is a ruby based tool  used to record books stored in a library and who borrows them.
-The app will add new students or teachers, add new books, and save records of who borrowed a given book and when.</p>
+The app allows users to add new students or teachers, new books, and save records of who borrowed a given book and the date it was borrowed.</p>

 ### Tech Stack <a name="tech-stack"></a>

-> MORSE CODE was built in Ruby

 <details>
   <summary>Language</summary>